hotwired-laravel/turbo-laravel/docs/testing.md

 ## Asserting Turbo Stream HTTP Responses

-You can test if you got a Turbo Stream response by using the `assertTurboStream`.
-Similarly, you can assert that your response is _not_ a Turbo Stream response by using the `assertNotTurboStream()` macro:
+You may test if you got a Turbo Stream response by using the `assertTurboStream()` response helper macro.
+Similarly, you may assert that your response was _not_ a Turbo Stream response by using the `assertNotTurboStream()` response helper macro:

 ```php
 use HotwiredLaravel\TurboLaravel\Testing\InteractsWithTurbo;